-Date To th e Parents/Guardians of, or ab surpose of this letter is to inform you that your child,, has a significant number of tardies and/sences for the current school year.
-When a student is frequently tardy or absent for an excessive number of days, a negative impact on his/her learning. onts and parents must understand that school attendance is not a matter of choice, but a legal requirement.
-Our ds indicate that your child has the following tardies and/or absences as of DATE.
-ABSENT TARDY LAW dance at a public school for the entire school year is mandatory for students between the ages of six and sixteen, s other qualified educational arrangements are made.
-(MCL 380.1561) re to comply with the compulsory education act can subject a parent/guardian to criminal prosecution and, if cted, up to 90 days in jail, or a fine, or both. fice.
-1 nued excessive absences/tardiness will result in a truancy report filed with the Wayne County Prosecutors Offyou have any questions, please do not hesitate to contact me at 313/432-4504.
-Thank you for your concern cooperation.
-Since rely, , Principal Elementary 10 or more tardies.
+To the Parents/Guardians of, or abs urpose of this letter is to inform you that your child,, has a significant number of tardies and/ences for the current school year.
+When a student is frequently tardy or absent for an excessive number of days, a negative impact on his/her learning. nts and parents must understand that school attendance is not a matter of choice, but a legal requirement.
+Our is indicate that your child has the following tardies and/or absences as of DATE.
+ABSENT TARDY AW lance at a public school for the entire school year is mandatory for students between the ages of six and sixteen, other qualified educational arrangements are made.
+(MCL 380.1561) e to comply with the compulsory education act can subject a parent/guardian to criminal prosecution and, if ted, up to 90 days in jail, or a fine, or both. fice.
+If nued excessive absences/tardiness will result in a truancy report filed with the Wayne County Prosecutor's Of- fyou have any questions, please do not hesitate to contact me at 313/432-4504.
+Thank you for your concern coperation.
+Sincer ely, , Principal Elementary 10 or more tardies.
 FIRST NOTICE We know your child has been ill; however, our school policy dictates we inform you of excessive absences (10 or more absences).
 FIRST NOTICE We know your child has been on vacation; however, our school policy dictates we inform you of excessive absences (10 or more absences).
 FIRST NOTICE Due to excessive absences/tardiness, please contact Mr. Howell to schedule a conference (phone or meeting) .
-SECOND NOTICE Due to excessive absences/tardiness, we have had to contact the Attendance Officer at the Wayne Intermediate School District.
+SECOND NOTICE Due to excessive absences/tardiness, we have had to contact the Attendance Officer at the Wayne County Regional Educational Service Agency (RESA).
 THIRD NOTICE